Whatsapp Icon

 • Endoscopic ultrasound (EUS): This procedure involves using a thin tube with a camera and an ultrasound device at the end.
 It is inserted through the mouth to view the stomach and create detailed images of the stomach walls and nearby lymph nodes.

-• Computed Tomography (CT) Scan: CT scans provide detailed cross-sectional images of the body, helping detect the presence of tumors within the stomach and check for cancer spread.
+• Computed Tomography (CT) Scan: CT scans provide detailed cross-sectional images of the body, helping detect the presence of tumours within the stomach and check for cancer spread.

 • Magnetic Resonance Imaging (MRI): MRI scans are used less frequently but can offer detailed images of soft tissues in the body, useful in certain cases to analyze the spread of gastric cancer.